- Customers & Developers

 9.2.
 Feedback.
 If Customer gives Argyle feedback regarding improvement or operation of the Platform, Support, or Professional Services, Argyle may use the feedback without restriction or obligation.
 All feedback is provided “AS IS” and Argyle will not publicly identify Customer as the source of feedback, or otherwise identify Customer, its Affiliates or Authorized Contractors, End Users, or any Consumer, without Customer’s permission.

 9.3.
 Consumer Data.
 Each party acknowledges and agrees that Consumer Data belongs to the Consumer which is the subject of that information.
-For clarity, nothing in this Agreement grants Customer any right to Process Consumer Data; Customer is solely responsible for obtaining rights to Process Consumer Data as contemplated in these Customer Terms and the DPA.
+For clarity, nothing in this Agreement grants Customer any right to Process Consumer Data; Customer is solely responsible for obtaining rights to Process Consumer Data as contemplated in this Agreement (including the DPA).

 10. Defense & Indemnification